Q1: Why should I join the East Atlanta Security Patrol?

 Q11: Can I pay using my online bill pay service?

 Absolutely!
 In fact, we encourage you to do so since it costs us nothing while PayPal fees take away money that can be used for more patrol hours.
 It's also easier for us to administer since most payments are sent to us electronically.
 If you bank with Bank of America, SunTrust, USAA or many other financial institutions, we will receive your payment the next business day.
-If your payment can’t be scheduled to arrive the next day business day, your financial institution will send us a paper check.
+If your payment can’t be sent electronically, your financial institution will send us a paper check but that will take about a week to reach us.

 Q12: How do you communicate with members?